 01Have a Passion for the Industry

-If you attempt a career as a scout, agent or booker without having a passion for the industry you’ll burn out quickly.
-The most successful scouts and agents are the ones who can’t imagine doing anything else and it’s their passion that helps them through the rough times.
-The modeling industry is not all glitz and glamor, it takes a tremendous commitment and a lot of hard work to succeed.
+If you attempt a career as a scout, agent or booker without having a passion for the industry, you’ll burn out quickly.
+The most successful scouts and agents are the ones who can’t imagine doing anything else, and it’s their passion that helps them through the rough times.
+The modeling industry is not all glitz and glamor, and it takes a tremendous commitment and a lot of hard work to succeed.

-Have a basic understanding of the industry and its history.
-The popular saying - "to know where you are going, you have to know where you've been", is true even in the modeling industry.
+Learn about the modeling business and its history.
+The popular saying - "to know where you are going, you have to know where you've been," is true even in the modeling industry.

 03Know the Lingo